 You're Not Alone!
 Reach Out To Our Experienced Personal Injury Attorneys Today!

 If you have been hurt or lost a loved one because another driver made a critical error in judgment and texted while driving, you deserve justice for your suffering.
-The team of personal injury lawyers in Dallas-Fort Worth area, Texas at Samples Ames PLLC can review your case and determine if compensation is owed to you for medical expenses, property damage, lost wages, and other damages.
+The team of car accident attorneys in Dallas-Fort Worth area, Texas at Samples Ames PLLC can review your case and determine if compensation is owed to you for medical expenses, property damage, lost wages, and other damages.
 To request a consultation, you can complete the contact form on this page or call or text us at 469-466-2600.